Back to all posts

 Smartscreen warning report

-Windows, like many operating systems has multiple lines of defense to protect its users.
-One notable feature is SmartScreen which uses cloud-based anti-phishing and anti-malware components to check web pages and files against a list of reported malicious sites and files.
+Windows, like many operating systems, has multiple lines of defense to protect its users.
+One notable feature is SmartScreen, which uses cloud-based anti-phishing and anti-malware components to check web pages and files against a list of reported malicious sites and files.
 To enhance this security feature, any file downloaded from the internet is tagged with the Mark of the Web (MOTW), acting as a footprint of the file's origin.

 MOTW flag captured from a file downloaded from internet!

-To shed some light on the current exploitation techniques used by threat actors, lets look at them first.
+To shed some light on the current exploitation techniques used by threat actors, let's look at them first.

 Common Vectors Used by Threat Actors